wincowgerDEV/chRoma/README.md

 ## Contributing
 Please note that the vectorDB project is released with a Contributor Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

+## Funding
+This work was funded in part by the National Renewable Energy Laboratory through the Water PACT project.